"""Ditto Personalized Mixin."""

 super().__init__()

-if not isinstance(self, BasicClientProtocolPreSetup):
+if not isinstance(self, FlexibleClientProtocolPreSetup):

-raise RuntimeError("This object needs to satisfy `BasicClientProtocolPreSetup`.")
+raise RuntimeError("This object needs to satisfy `FlexibleClientProtocolPreSetup`.") # pragma: no cover

 def __init_subclass__(cls, **kwargs: Any) -> None:

-"""This method is called when a class inherits from AdaptiveMixin"""
+"""This method is called when a class inherits from AdaptiveMixin."""

 super().__init_subclass__(**kwargs)